yulong112/DFSG/README.md

 ---
 ### Citation

-Early Access is available now at https://ieeexplore.ieee.org/document/11627194
+The paper is available now at https://ieeexplore.ieee.org/document/11627194

 If this work is helpful to you, please citing our work as follows: